-It can be challenging to enjoy the present moment and enjoy everything if you’re distracted with your smartphone and other electronic devices that also demands your attention.
+It can be challenging to enjoy the present moment and enjoy everything if you’re distracted by your smartphone and other electronic devices that also demand your attention.

 However, we’re not saying that you completely abandon these devices and technology to be completely mindful.
 It’s just that when we use them too much, sometimes it takes away the element of surprise in traveling.

 It would be better to look up what to do or see.
 After all, traveling is all about enjoying life’s little pleasures and learning to be spontaneous if the situation calls for it.